Air passenger rights in the European Union

 - Address while you are in the USA (including the ZIP code)

-Further information regarding the US Advance Passenger Information System (APIS) is available here.
+Further information is available regarding the US Advance Passenger Information System (APIS).

 Liability in the event of an accident

 There is no financial limit on the liability of an EU airline for damages sustained in the event of death, wounding or any other bodily injury.
 For damages up to 113,100 Special Drawing Rights (SDRs), the airline cannot contest claims for compensation.

 Special Drawing Rights (SDR) are a mix of currency values established by the International Monetary Fund (IMF).
 The current value of an SDR in Euro is available on the IMF's website.
 The liability limits are reviewed every 5 years.
 Find out more about an airline's liability following the death or injury of a passenger, or damage or loss of luggage in our document on airline liability.